Dominican Republic Vacation Packages

 The Dominican Republic does not require a visa for most visitors, including those from the United States, Canada, the United Kingdom, the European Union, Russia, Ukraine, Kazakhstan, Mexico, numerous South American nations, Central America, Japan, and Israel.
 The 30-day tourist card, which was previously purchased separately, is now included in the price of the plane ticket.
 All foreign residents who visit the Dominican Republic just for tourism must have a valid passport for the duration of their stay and departure.
-This extraordinary measure will be in effect until July 31, 2022.

 3. What is the status of visa for Dominican Republic?

 Visas are available for one or several entries.
 If you are a legal resident of the Dominican Republic or have one of the following valid visas in your passport: United States, Canada, United Kingdom, or Schengen, you can travel regardless of your nationality.
 Travelers who do not have a passport or visa from one of the above-mentioned nations, or from another permitted country, must apply for a visa.